 Strip away the vendor pitch and ask what a directory listing should accomplish for the firm.
 The answer is three things, in order of importance.

 Generate attributable inquiries.
 Not impressions, not profile views, not "exposure."
 Actual inquiries from potential clients that enter the firm's pipeline with the directory identified as the source.
-If a directory can't produce this — either because it doesn't have meaningful traffic or because it has no intake mechanism — it's a vanity listing.
+If a directory cannot produce this, either because it does not have meaningful traffic or because it has no intake mechanism, it is a vanity listing.

 Build the firm's discoverability over time.
-A listing on a platform with strong domain authority, structured data, and consistent indexing by search engines and AI systems contributes to the firm's overall findability.
-The listing itself becomes an asset that compounds — it gets indexed deeper, accumulates reviews, and strengthens the firm's entity representation across the web.
-This is why directory presence still matters even as discovery channels multiply.
+A listing on a platform with strong authority, structured data, and consistent indexing by search and AI systems can contribute to the firm's overall findability.
+The listing itself can become an asset that compounds: indexed deeper, supported by reviews, and tied to a stronger entity representation across the web.
+Directory presence still counts even as discovery channels multiply.

 Connect to the firm's workflow.
 The inquiry that a directory generates should enter the firm's pipeline directly, with source attribution, practice area context, and enough information to make first contact productive.
 A directory that generates a phone call with no tracking or a form submission that lands in a generic email inbox has created a lead the firm can't measure and is likely to lose.